 Vitamin D is made by your body when you spend time in sunlight.
 It’s also found in fish and eggs and is often added to fortified foods, like cereals.
 You can take vitamin D as a dietary supplement as well.

 Not getting enough vitamin D or having a vitamin D deficiency has been connected to higher risk of having prostate cancer, according to a study in Clinical Cancer Research.
-Other research has found that people with higher levels of vitamin D have lower levels of PSA.
+Other

 4. Drink green tea